InnovationDesignConsortium/revit_standards_addin/README.md

 #### Key Value Rules

-Settong the value of one parameter changes the values of multiple other parameters on the same element.
+Setting the value of one parameter changes the values of multiple other parameters on the same element.
 Similar to a Key Schedule in Revit, but available in more places.

 #### Requirement Rules